-The modern logo of Lazio, the Roman sports community, includes the image of an eagle as a legacy of Roman heraldry.
-It is a symbol of fearlessness and a fighting spirit.
-The graphics reflect the brand’s commitment to the past and belonging to the administrative area.
+The modern logo of the Roman sports community “Lazio” includes an image of an eagle as a heritage of Roman heraldry.
+It symbolizes fearlessness and a fighting spirit.
+The graphics reflect the brand’s commitment to its past and affiliation with the administrative region.

 Lazio: Brand overview